 With fall comes apples… lots and lots of apples!
-If you haven’t made at least a batch of homemade apple chips, then I’m going to assume you don’t like apples.
+If you haven’t made at least one batch of Cheesecake Baked Apples or Homemade Apple Chips or Apple Slab Pie, then I’m going to assume you don’t like apples.

 Me?
 I love apples!
 (Almost as much as I love pumpkin.)

-Today I want to show you just how easy it is to make, and how easy it is to can your own homemade applesauce.
+I enjoy applesauce all year long, so today I want to show you just how easy it is to make, and how easy it is to start canning applesauce.

 Tart, crunchy, pie apples are my favorite to use in applesauce.
 Apples like the ones we picked from our aunt’s tree.